Fusion systems with Benson-Solomon components

-In the proof of (b) and (c), we will use that $\C$ is normal in $\C_\F(t)$ by (S2).
+In the proof of (b) and (c), we will use that $\C$ is normal in $C_\F(t)$ by (S2).
 In particular $\C$ is a component of $C_\F(t)$.
-In addition, we will use that $C_S(T)=\langle z\rangle Q$ from Lemma~\ref{L:CST} and Lemma~\ref{L:lim1=0}.
+In addition, we will use that $C_S(T)=\langle z\rangle Q$ from Lemma~\ref{L:Qtight}(b).

 For the proof of (b) assume that $[T,C_{S_0}(t)]\neq 1$.
 By (a) and \cite[8.23.2]{AschbacherGeneralized}, $C_{\F_0}(t)$ is subnormal in $C_\F(t)$.
 So by \cite[9.6]{AschbacherGeneralized}, $\C$ is a component of $C_{\F_0}(t)$ as $[T,C_{S_0}(t)]\neq 1$.
 In particular, $T\leq C_{S_0}(t)$.
-As $\C$ is normal in $C_\F(t)$, we have $T\unlhd C_S(t)$ and in particular, $z\leq Z(C_{S_0}(t))$.
-As $C_S(T)=\langle z\rangle Q$, we obtain $\<t,z\>\leq \Omega_1(Z(C_{S_0}(t)))\leq \Omega_1(C_{S_0}(C_{S_0}(t))\leq \Omega_1(C_S(T))=\<t,z\>$ and this implies that (b) holds.
+As $\C$ is normal in $C_\F(t)$, we have $T\unlhd C_S(t)$ and in particular, $z\in Z(C_{S_0}(t))$.
+As $C_S(T)=\langle z\rangle Q$, we obtain $\<t,z\>\leq \Omega_1(Z(C_{S_0}(t)))\leq \Omega_1(C_{S_0}(C_{S_0}(t))) \leq \Omega_1(C_S(T))=\<t,z\>$ and this implies that (b) holds.

-For the proof of (c) assume now that $Q \leq S_0$, $\C \subseteq C_{\F_0}(t)$, and $\gen{t} \leq Z(S_0)$ is weakly $\F_0$-closed in $Z(S_0)$.
+For the proof of (c) assume now that $Q \leq S_0$, $\C \leq C_{\F_0}(t)$, and $\gen{t} \leq Z(S_0)$ is weakly $\F_0$-closed in $Z(S_0)$.
 Then in particular, $S_0=C_{S_0}(t)$ and $C_{\F_0}(t)$ is saturated.
 As $T\leq C_{S_0}(t)$ is nonabelian, (b) gives that $\C$ is a component of $C_{\F_0}(t)$ and $\Omega_1(Z(S_0))=\<t,z\>$.
 As $\C$ is normal in $C_\F(t)$, one easily checks that $\C$ is $C_{\F_0}(t)$-invariant (using the equivalent definition of $\F$-invariant subsystems given in \cite[Proposition~I.6.4(d)]{AschbacherKessarOliver2011}).
 Hence, by a theorem of Craven \cite{Craven2011}, $\C=O^{p^\prime}(\C)$ is normal in $C_{\F_0}(t)$.
 We proceed now in several steps to reach a contradiction.

 \emph{Step~1:} We show that $\gen{t}$ is not weakly $\F_0$-closed.
 Suppose this is false.
 Then for every essential subgroup $P$ of $\F_0$, we have $t\in Z(S_0)\leq C_{S_0}(P)\leq P$ and $t$ is fixed by $\Aut_{\F_0}(P)$.
 So by Alperin's Fusion Theorem \cite[Theorem~I.3.6]{AschbacherKessarOliver2011}, we have $t\in Z(\F_0)$.
 Hence, $\C$ is a component of $C_{\F_0}(t) = \F_0$.
 As $\F_0$ is subnormal in $\F$, it follows that $\C$ is subnormal in $\F$ and thus a component of $\F$, contradicting Hypothesis \ref{H:standard}.
 This completes Step~1.